gotlougit/p2p-file-transfer/README.md

 Right now, it is able to make direct connections through easy NAT and transfer one file from one machine (called a server) to another machine (called a client) over the Internet.

-Thanks to implementing Go Back N (albeit not in a traditional fashion), it is able to send files with fairly good speeds.
+Thanks to implementing Go Back N (albeit not in a traditional fashion), it is able to send files with fairly good speeds, although this does need major improvements